jzabroski/PracticalUsesForDocker/README.md

 Thanks to Wil Low for suggesting to consider container versioning best practices, especially to give people guidance on how to use docker containers with teams of 80 people.

+Additional feedback was: how to find the right base images to base your container off of?
+Can it be used to manage Windows hotfixes?

 Thanks to Sean Flynn for suggesting use case of hosting legacy win32 GUI applications with per-user configurations in a Windows 10 container.